 With both intravenous and oral sedation, you will require a chaperone to accompany you home following treatment.
 Gaseous sedation is the only form of sedation where driving is permitted after treatment.

-Our Qualifications & Experience at Shields Dental & Implant Clinic Limerick
+Our Qualifications & Experience at Shields Dental & Orthodontic Clinic Limerick

 Conor Shields, principal of Shields, has a postgraduate diploma from Guys Dental Hospital in London and has over 20 years of extensive experience in conscious sedation.
 Conor is extremely patient and has spent many years putting nervous patients at ease regarding their treatment.
 You can read more about our dental sedation procedures here.
 We are very happy to discuss the procedure with you in more detail if you would like to contact us today.